Electives & Seminars

 All NGP students are required to attend the Vollum seminar series throughout their tenure.
 An accompanying seminar course is offered and is required for first year students.
 Every week, students read a paper from an upcoming seminar speaker and then meet to hear a student-led background presentation and roundtable discussion of the paper.
 Students later meet over lunch with the speaker immediately after the seminar.
 This provides a weekly opportunity to converse with an outstanding outside scientist in an informed manner and informal setting.
 Material gleaned from this seminar course and the assigned seminars is considered appropriate for inclusion on the written qualifying exam.

 In addition to the NGP/Vollum Institute Seminar Series, there are many other neuroscience seminars at OHSU.
-These are hosted by the Oregon Regional Primate Research Center, the Center for Research on Occupational and Environmental Toxicology, and the Behavioral Neuroscience Department.
+These are hosted by the Oregon Regional Primate Research Center, the Oregon Institute for Occupational Health Science, and the Behavioral Neuroscience Department.